pjekel/cbtree/documentation/FileStore.md

 #### Write your own application ####

-If, for whatever reason, you have to or want to write your own server side application use the source code of the PHP and ANSI-C implementation as your guideline in terms of functionality.
+If, for whatever reason, you have to or want to write your own server side application use the source code of the PHP and ANSI-C implementation as a functional guideline.
 Below you'll find the ABNF notation for the server request and response.

 ##### Request: #####